dawapaljor/sft-report/src/pages/content/0-report.md

 <div class="">

 <img class="" src="/images/Yu-Yingqiang-w-Jing-Dongsheng-at-3rd-&-Jessie-15-nov-23.png" alt="Yu Yingqiang w Jing Dongsheng at 3rd & Jessie 15 nov 23 " >
-<p class="text-xs text-gray-500 dark:text-gray-400 px-4">Yu Yingqiang is standing to the right, near the stop sign</p>
 </div>

 …and again at the airport on November 17 among the scrum of CCP supporters that assaulted Chemi Lhamo (see below)…